Jean Baptiste de La Rochefoucauld, Duke of Anville: Duc d'Anville Expedition

 Although he had been appointed lieutenant general of the French navy in January 1745, the duc d'Anville did not have the proper naval training necessary to command the French fleet, which was to take part in the grand expedition the following year.
 In 1746, the grand expedition was organized in France under the command of the duc d'Anville.
 The expedition was composed 20 warships, 21 frigates, and 32 transport ships, containing 800 cannons, 3,000 soldiers, and 10,000 marines.
-The expedition was to retake Louisbourg and then Port Royal, then known as Annapolis Royal.
+The expedition was to retake Louisbourg and then Port Royal, then known as Annapolis Royal, from the British.

 The crossing was very difficult, and it lasted 86 days.
 Without enough supplies, hundreds of soldiers and sailors died of scurvy and other epidemics.
 The French fleet was dispersed by a storm between Sable Island off Nova Scotia to as far away as the Caribbean.
 Some ships returned to France.
 Less than half of the total expedition of the duc d'Anville managed to reach Chibouctou Bay.
 After their arrival, the Acadiens helped take care of the soldiers.
 However, 1,200 men died during the crossing, and more than 1,000 died of typhoid after their arrival at Chibouctou.

 The duc d'Anville was not spared, and died of a terrible epidemic, on 27 September 1746.
 He was buried on Georges' Island, in the Chibouctou Bay, (in front of Halifax).
 Two days later, vice-admiral d'Estournelles, who was second in command, committed suicide because of high fever.
 The corpse of the Duke was transported to Louisbourg, Île Royale (Cape Breton Island) in 1748, and finally to France.